muhtalhakhan/SLR-CLR-Parser/README.md

 # Canonical LR Parser

   This project generates a CLR table from the given grammar, and attempts to parse an input string using the resultant table.
+  This was created for the assignment of Compiler Constrution.

   As of now, only the code for generating the table has been completed and tested.